-3.18 (1) (a) A debtor's disclosure of co-ownership of attached goods referred to in section 53(1)(a) of the Customs Duty Act must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.
+3.18 (1) (a) A debtor's disclosure of co-ownership of attached goods referred to in section 53(1)(a) of the Customs Duty Act must be submitted to the customs authority electronically through eFiling, subject to paragraph (b)rule 41.13 of the Customs Control Rules as applied by rule 13.3A of these Rules.

-(b) If a disclosure referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the disclosure must be submitted to the Customs Office serving the area where the attached goods are located.
+(b) If a disclosure referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, in circumstances where submissions in paper format are permissible, the disclosure submission must be submitted -

+(ii) made to the Customs Office serving the area where the attached goods are located.